dreamcatcher-tech/network/ideas/Interpulse/CRM/Routing Structure.md

-Setting the order of the customers in their respective [[Sectors]], while accounting for new additions, removals, geometry changes, location changes.
+Routing is the setting the order of the customers in their respective [[Sectors]], while accounting for new additions, removals, geometry changes, location changes.
+Orphaned locations must be considered part of a special sector which has null geometry.

-## Changes
+## Changes To Handle
 ### Geometry changes
-Whenever the
+Whenever the polygons change, the routing changes.
+Locations are removed

 ### Location changes